salvedojuliao/course-vue/Time02/notes.md

 - Therefore, when we work with Vue, we use a declarative approach (we define a goal/template we wanna have and mark the parts we want and the vue does the rest for us).

+## 21. Understanding Event Binding
+- v-on: it is the directive that react on 'some event'

+     **_NOTE:_** I just declare where I wanna have event listeners and where I wanna output values (which value I should be aware of) and Vue does the rest for me.
+It means I don't need to code - to make it happens (that is made by Vue, Vue does it for).
+That's the core feature of the framework.

+     - I declare the goal, Vue manage the rest behidn the scen

+     - I'm gonna use methods more with events.

+## 23. Working with Event Arguments
+    -

+## 22. Events & Methods
+    - The methods created in this video don't want to return anything, the click listener doesn't a return value.
+    - I can use the name of the (function or method) on tha HTML tag without using parenthesis around it

+    - PAY ATTANTION ON 'this'